AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch.md

 ---
 title: General Launch Configuration & Settings
 description: Learn how to log into the Launch interface and create a Launch property.
-This lesson is part of the &quot;Implementing the Experience Cloud in Websites with Launch&quot; tutorial.
+This lesson is part of the Implementing the Experience Cloud in Websites with Launch tutorial.
 seo-description:
 seo-title: General Adobe Launch Configuration & Settings
 solution: Experience Cloud